altunixon/wips/lns/altina_ln/ASP-52-.md

 “I could not believe it either.
 When I was in the academy, I never thought that there would be a day I could be getting a salary from the military.”

-The two siblings were reminiscing about the past.
+The two siblings were reminiscing about the past.<br/>

-Altina shrugged her shoulders.
+Altina shrugged her shoulders.<br/>

 “That’s true, after all, he isn’t proficient in neither the sword nor horse riding.
 But that isn’t all there is to be a soldier.
 Please believe me who believe in Regis.”

 “I understand, I promised you.”

-Seeing Altina and Regis smiling at each other, Vanessa looked like she was a fish that was out of the water.
+Seeing Altina and Regis smiling at each other, Vanessa looked like she was a fish that was out of the water.<br/>

 “For that Regis-chan… … to be believed by someone…”